Sláinte Mhath! Celebrate Robbie Burns Day with Scottish Food & Whisky Cocktails

 Robbie Burns Day, or Burns Night, is an institution of Scottish life.
 It is celebrated yearly around the poet’s birthday, celebrating his life and contribution to Scottish culture (you may have heard of Auld Lang Syne, his most famous work).
-In addition to our Scotch Whisky Guide, learn about this classic celebration and ways you can celebrate Burns Day at home this year with some classic Scottish food and Scotch Whisky pairings.
+This year, Burns Day falls on January 25.
+In addition to our Scotch Whisky Guide, learn about this classic celebration and ways you can celebrate Burns Day at home this year with some classic Scottish food and Scotch Whisky cocktail recipes.

 Why celebrate Robbie Burns?